What is 61.8 Signals?

 02 The strategy in plain English

-Three components: detect an impulse, wait for it to retrace 61.8%, and only fire if the volatility regime makes mean reversion likely.
+Three components: detect a burst, wait for it to be corrected (retraced 61.8%), and only fire if the volatility regime makes mean reversion likely.

 The 3-entry ladder